mjc-gh/style.js/README.md

     style(myHTMLElement).unitless('font-size');
     style(myHTMLElement).u('font-size'); // alias

+    // The Style function is also alised to S S(myHTMLElement)('font-size', '2em');

 Note that, the wrapper function will cache the computed styles.
 It will remove the cache when something is written.
-Do not write elsewhere or else the cache will be stale!
+Do not set styles from elsewhere or else the cache will become invalid!

 ## Contributing